trailofbits/llvm-sanitizer-tutorial/README.md

 Overall this winternship was a great experience, and I hope that this repo documents what I learned so the rest of you can build sanitizers without needing to comb through the toolchain.
 Below are some of the helpful resources I linked in the blogpost, they are all really great.

+# Other notes
+There is actually more that goes into sanitizer development that I didn't cover here.
+I think the best way to learn is to look at sanitizer pull requests and see what they modify and change.

 # Helpful resources
 link the dam blogpost again lol <br/>
 eli's awesome stuff <br/>
 adrians awesome stuff <br/>
 llvm conference awesome stuff <br/>
 llvm class references
+Tysan PR